WWE – Backlash 2018 (Cert 12)

 WWE Smackdown Women’s Title Match – Carmella (c) vs. Charlotte Flair

 One of the victims of Cass’ objectionable backstage behaviour was his ex Carmella, who finally relieved herself of her MITB briefcase on the SD after WM 34 by cashing in on Charlotte, with a little assistance from the debuting Aussie duo of the IIconics (Billy Kay and Peyton Royce).
-So Asuka’s streak ended at Charlotte’s hands for this?
+So my Goddess Asuka’s streak ended at Charlotte’s hands for this?

 Admittedly, Carmella has improved since her NXT days but not enough that she can hang with the likes of Charlotte or indeed be the blue brand’s champion.
 It’s not just that she is a sloppy wrestler but she doesn’t sell, instead concentrating too much on getting into position for the next spot, a symptom of planning matches sport-by-spot rather than improvising them.